Nawaz-Webdesign/NetflixClone-/README.md

 # NetflixClone-
 Developed a responsive Netflix homepage clone using HTML and CSS .Designed UI similar to original platform including navigation bar, banner and content sections.
 Ensure smooth and Error free performance.
 # Features
-Clean and modern user interface
+- Clean and modern user interface
-Movie thumbnails and layout similar to Netflix
+- Movie thumbnails and layout similar to Netflix
-Smooth alignment using Flexbox
+- Smooth alignment using Flexbox
-Proper spacing, positioning, and styling
+- Proper spacing, positioning, and styling
+- Responsive design with media queries for mobile and desktop
+- Favicon added for professional polish
 # What I Used
 In this project, I have used most of the important CSS properties such as:
 Flexbox for layout and alignment